abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-gke-ingress-controller.md

 ```

-We are using the `kubernetes.io/ingress.class` class to deploy an external application load balancer.
+We are using the `spec.ingressClassName` class to deploy an external application load balancer.

 Apply the Ingress yaml file